gphiliprogers/finders/cheatsheetfinder.md

 <td>
 <h6>
 <p>Corinna Baldauf</p>
-<p>A poster summarizing the simplicity rules, which are part of Simplicity - which is one of eXtreme Programming's core values.</p>
+<p>A poster summarizing the simplicity rules, which are part of Simplicity -- one of XP's core values.</p>
 <p><a href="https://wall-skills.com/2014/simplicity-rules-from-extreme-programming/">Simplicty Rules</a></p>
 </h6>
 </td>